trOnk12/rijksmusem/documentation/README.md

 ```kotlin
 AdswizzSDK.cleanup()
 ```

+Call it when you will no longer need the SDK.

+# Client Side Insertion

+## Your first ad request

 You are now ready for your first ad request.
 You will need to create an AdswizzAdRequest object and configure it.